Written by

 It's recommended that you only soak in the bathtub for 5-10 minutes.
 This may seem short, but if you soak much longer, it can have negative effects on your skin, for much the same reasons as a shower.

 A long bath can dry out your skin.
 Not only that, but it can cause further damage by stripping the skin of needed oils and bacteria.
-This makes it easier for unhealthy bacteria to find their way into your body.
+This makes it easier for unhealthy bacteria to enter your body.

 It's not required, but rinsing off in the shower after you've taken a bath is something that you can consider.